conamu/go-cdk-fullstack-web-app-template/README.md

 This template allows you to instantly deploy a fullstack web app with golang on AWS ECS, Kubernetes or docker compose

 ## TODOs:
-- [ ] Rebranding script for fast reuse
 - [ ] docker build
 - [ ] build
 - [ ] grpc boilerplate